lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Static Context Header Compression

-Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
+In order to perform header compression, this document defines a mechanism called Static Context Header Compression (SCHC), which is based on using context, i.e. a set of rules to compress or decompress headers.
+SCHC avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
 Since the nature of data flows is highly predictable in LPWAN networks, static contexts may be stored beforehand to omit transmitting some information over the air.